SummersideMakerspace/EnigmaMachine/README.md

 # Enigma Machine
-Being a browser based version of the cipher machine
+Being a browser based simulation of the cipher machine